tESS RENÉ

 Practise at an ideal time when you aren’t already afraid or you are particularly rocking your world to check out your fear.
 You’ll show yourself that it is possible to look at that thing you’re afraid of & that you can handle being a bit uncomfortable.
 Show yourself you can do it with these baby steps!

-Your exposure should not become suffering.
+Facing Your Fears should not feel like suffering.

 Take a day off of it.
 Or take a smaller first step next time.
 Keep asking what it is you need in the process & respect the answer.
 With some guided, gentle & mindful exposure, you’ll find that discomfort can’t take you down the way you thought it could.